sertansenturk/makam_recognition_experiments/README.md

 3. [plot_tonicdist_confusionmat.ipynb](https://github.com/sertansenturk/makam_recognition_experiments/blob/master/plot_tonicdist_confusionmat.ipynb): Display the tonic identification errors for all parameter sets with 7.5 cent bin size and the confusion matrix in mode recognition for the best parameter set
 4. [summarize_evaluation.m](https://github.com/sertansenturk/makam_recognition_experiments/blob/master/summarize_evaluation.m): Read and store a summarization of the evaluation obtained for all parameter sets
 5. [stat_significance.m](https://github.com/sertansenturk/makam_recognition_experiments/blob/master/stat_significance.m): Conduct statistical significance tests.
 The last block in the MATLAB code is where the tests are carried semi-automatically.
 The parameters that are checked for significance are commented.

+ We suggest you to use a cluster to run the training and testing steps.
+Otherwise it might take __days__ to reproduce the experiments.

 ### License